Flatbed Truckload Freight Shipping Services

 Flatbed Truckload in Practice

-• Route coordination based on height, width, or permit requirements
+• Route review when freight height, width, length, or weight may affect permit requirements or routing restrictions

 Common Flatbed Equipment Types